hannes-pj/pixi-tween-typescript-preset/README.md

 `docker build --tag 'pixi-test'`

-Then run the container and map the container-internal port 8080 to a port on your localhost/127.0.0.1, and also map the directory with the git-repo into the docker-container under /home/development:
+Then run the container and map the container-internal port 8080 to a port on your localhost/127.0.0.1, and also map the directory with the git-repo into the docker-container under /home/developer:

 `docker run -it -p <desired localhost-port>:8080 -v "$(pwd)":/home/developer pixi-test`

-Once this is up, any changes in the files will be reflected in the computers filesystem and also in the containers filesystem.
+Now the user should be in a bash-shell within the container in the working-directory "/home/developer".

-Now the user should be in a bash-shell within the container in the working-directory "/home/development".
+Also, with the directory-mapping, any changes in the files will be reflected in the computers filesystem and also in the containers filesystem under /home/developer.

 Here you can run the npm-steps to set the game up:
 * `npm run clean-setup`